How to Plant and Design a Knockout Rose Garden

-Once you decided as to where you will be setting up your rose garden, do some cleaning.
+Once you decided where you will be setting up your rose garden, do some cleaning.
 Get rid of the pests and infected plants.
 Remove the weeds and grasses as well.
 If you are using pesticides, don’t overdo it.
 It may leave chemicals in the soil that may harm your plants and kill even the beneficial insects.

 The appropriate pH level for the rose’s soil is usually within the range of 6.0 to 6.8.
 Roses, in general, prefer slightly acidic soil.
 But for knockout roses, make sure the ph of your soil falls into the range of 6.3 to 6.8 rather than 6.0 to 6.2.
 To know the soil pH, conduct a test.